dapr/proposals/20250823-BCS-file-store.md

 Similarly, such large data could be persisted by other operations and passed into workflows as inputs to be retrieved by activities in later operations.

-This would improve workflow performance by keeping large data out of the event source log in both the inputs and outputs of the workflows and their activities.
+This will improve workflow performance by keeping large data out of the event source log in both the inputs and outputs of the workflows and their activities.

 ### Why doesn't it support [awesome-feature-X]?
-This is intended as a provider-agnostic, lean building block that provides a simple mechanism to store data in a streaming fashion that's generally too large for a key/value store.
+This is intended as a provider-agnostic, lean building block that provides a simple mechanism to store binary data in a streaming fashion that's generally too large for a key/value store.

 I leave it to the architects of future even more specialized state store building blocks to decide whether they want to support additional features beyond what's provided beyond this narrow implementation.

-### What if we called it `BinaryStore` instead of `FileStore`? (thanks @olitomlinson!)
-Love it.
-By calling out that it's a file store, I'm simply trying to avoid any confusion that a developer can pass some arbitrary in-memory representation and trust that some serialization magic will persist it.
-By requiring that it be a file, we're ensuring that it's in a state that's persistable elsewhere.
-Here, I imagine that the SDK API would require that the developer provide an array of bytes or a byte stream of already-serialized/encoded data as it needn't strictly be a location on their file system to a file.

-To that end then, I'm entirely ok with calling this a `BinaryStore` instead as it gives a similar level of understanding if that makes more sense than `FileStore`.

 ## Completion Checklist
 - [ ] File Store Runtime Implementation